Wattie Boone: Legacy

-Boone is one of the likely candidates as to the person who invented bourbon; the other candidates being Evan Williams, or Boone’s partner, James Richie.
-Nevertheless, bourbon was named America’s native spirit by U.S. Congress in 1964.
+Boone is one of the likely candidates as to the person who invented bourbon; the other candidates being Evan Williams, or Boone's partner, James Ritchie.
+Nevertheless, bourbon was named America's native spirit by U.S. Congress in 1964.
 Some of his descendants have been involved with brands such as Maker's Mark.

 The Boone name has recently been commercialized by Preservation Distillery.